Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 Network security refers to preventing unauthorized access to different components of the Azure VMware Solution by implementing boundaries through network segmentation to create isolation between your applications.
 A VLAN operates at the data-link layer and provides physical separation of the virtual machines by partitioning the physical network into logical ones to separate traffic.

 Segments are then created to provide more advanced security capabilities and routing.
-For example, in a three-tier, the application, web, and database tier can have separate segments.
-From there, the application can have further micro-segmentation by adding security rules to restrict network communication between the VMs in each segment.
+For example, the application, web, and database tier can have separate segments in a three-tier architecture.
+From there,the application can have further micro-segmentation by adding security rules to restrict network communication between the VMs in each segment.

 ![image](https://github.com/Azure/Enterprise-Scale-for-AVS/assets/6500757/35803331-1097-4772-a552-cc5c5dd97ff1)